 You can lubricate cabinet drawers by using any of the lubricants mentioned above in the blog.
 In most cases, candle wax and soap work well.
 However, you can never fail with some plumber’s grease at hand.

 There are many ways to make sure wooden drawers slide easily.
 However, keep in mind that wooden drawers may never slide as smoothly as metal drawers with soft-close hinges.
 You can also install metal slides on your wooden drawers to get the best of both worlds.
-Contact us today or visit our website to see a huge variety of hinges, slides, and more.
+Contact us today or visit our website to see a huge variety of hinges such as corner hinges and wardrobe hinges, slides like telescopic drawer slides and under-mount metal slides, and more.